Did Bruegel Travel in Italy

 READ

-Can I Travel to Spain From Italy
+Travel to Verona Italy

 This has fueled the debate over whether Bruegel’s experiences in Italy were a formative influence on his individual artistic vision.